C0d3-5t3w/Pwnagotchi-pcap-convert-to-hashcat/README.md

 # How to:

-* (you'll need to add golang back to path and enable it in sudoers or you can 'sudo apt-get install golang' which will be enough)
+* (you'll need to add golang back to path and enable it in sudoers or you can 'sudo apt-get install golang' which will be enough also be connected to the internet or have hcxtools already installed.

 * cd ~